-Acupuncture is a healing modality that dates back thousands of years.
+Acupuncture is a healing modality that dates back hundreds of years.
 It involves a technique of inserting thin needles into very specific points in the body to improve circulation, regulate the autonomic nervous system, and release natural opioids, alleviating pain and deeply relaxing the mind and body.

 Thousands of research studies have been published by the National Institute of Health on acupuncture and pain management speaking to its efficacy and momentum in the medical field for the use of acupuncture as intervention in pain conditions.